IsaacKhor/eurosys27_speculative_revalidation_artifact/README.md

 configurations. `--plots-only` regenerates plots from existing artifact-local results, models, expiry events, and raw traces. `--force` deletes only generated data for the selected mode and preserves downloaded public inputs.

+Be default, parallelism is capped at 16.
+Each simulation configuration consumes about 10GB of memory peak, so raise it to how much RAM you have available.
+Individual runs are not resumable but use `--resume` to skip completed runs if you run out of memory.

 ## Outputs